loidolt/loidolt-design/src/posts/window-blind-cord-child-proofing/index.md

 Higher resolution is better since these are small parts with threads.
 If the thread fit is too tight, check your extrusion settings.

-# Post-Printing
+## Post-Printing

-## Assembly Instructions
+### Assembly Instructions
-Place a magnet in the back of the base part and attach to the wall using double sided mounting tape.
+Place a magnet in the back of the base part and attach it to the wall using double-sided mounting tape.

 Place a magnet in the male half of the cord clamp (be sure it is attracted to the base magnet on the outside face).